-Also, you can place modules anywhere within subfolders underneath any of these /modules/ folders.
+You can also place modules and themes within subfolders underneath any of the /modules and /themes folders in any of these locations.
 They will be searched recursively when you visit your admin/build/modules page.
 You can use this to further organise your available items.

-The steps for installing in a multi-site configuration are much the same.
-The difference is where the modules and themes directory is located.
-If you use the /sites/all directory, then any module or theme installed under it will be available to all sites using the same code base.
+If you use the /sites/all directory for a codebase using multi-sites, then any module or theme installed under it will be available to all sites using the same code base.

-If you wish to limit the access to a module or theme to a specific site, then create a modules and/or themes directory under that sites folder.
+If you wish to limit the access to a module or theme to a specific site, then create a modules and/or themes directory under that site's configuration folder.

 Anything in a site specific directory will not be accessible to other sites sharing the code base.